AndreasAZiegler/AndreasAZiegler.github.io/supervision.md

 ### Scientific reading

-If you don't hae a starting point or a paper yet, use kewords based search.
+If you don't have a starting point or a paper yet, use keywords based search.
 Useful search engines are: [Google  Scholar](https://scholar.google.com) and [Semantic Scholar](https://www.semanticscholar.org/).

 If you found an interesting paper, you can find newer papers that cite this paper on [Google  Scholar](https://scholar.google.com) by "clicking" on "Cited by".

 For finding older papers cited by a paper, read the related work section.
 Often (but not always), closely related works are cited in the last paragraph of the related work section.

-In [How to read a Paper](/pdfs/teaching/HowToReadAPaper.pdf) it is explained, how to read papers in order to save you time during your literature review.
+In [How to read a Paper](/pdfs/supervision/HowToReadAPaper.pdf) it is explained, how to read papers in order to save you time during your literature review.
 Another great resource is [this video from Andrew Ng](https://youtu.be/733m6qBH-jI).

 A guide about how to start with a whole literature review provides [this video](https://www.youtube.com/watch?v=8oEOa9wStjk).